RashmitShrestha/gmo/ProjectDocument.md

 *Cursor* The cursor [changes](https://github.com/RashmitShrestha/gmo/blob/0b78e66ce5507b6459ef47e1d31f162770678d49/gmo/scenes/cursor_manager.gd#L1) when you go into attack mode, so the player immediately knows if they are holding down the correct button to be able to slice down enemies.

+*Revival Counter* Added a [revival timer](https://github.com/RashmitShrestha/gmo/blob/53264d633468289af05d3e3055ebd53f3a4e3b5e/gmo/scripts/characters/warden.gd#L389C1-L394C31) to let the player know that Warden is being revived and game isn't over.
+This was important because originally he only played death animation and stayed still for 5 seconds, making the player wonder if this was game over or if there was more to come.

 I also introduced visual feedback in sprites as well.
 I drew unlocked, ready to unlock, and unlocked peaches for the skill tree menu, so the player can instantly see which nodes they can unlock by color alone.

 ## Narrative Design (Arthur)